FrancoRamirezz/AI_WebScraper/README.md

 from langchain.document_loaders import AsyncHtmlLoader from langchain.document_loaders import WebBaseLoader
 # Common Problems
-if there is an issue with the event loop, it could be caused by Google Colab, but it depends on the environment that you are running on for example,
+if there is an issue with the event loop, it could be caused by Google Colab, but it depends on the environment that you are running on.
+For example,

 async def webScrape():
   pass